RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_preview_writer.md

     _preview.Write(tagInfo.TagContent);
 }
 ```
-***

-Note that we do not output any structure tag content in this preview.
+This preview does not write any structure tag content.

-Close the Preview Output
+## Close the preview output
---

-Last, close the preview as shown below:
+Finally, close the preview output:

 # [C#](#tab/tabid-7)
 ```cs